How to Choose Your First Solo Trip Destination

 Would you find dealing with currency exchange rates too confusing?
 Exchange rates are a biggie in planning an international trip so you can properly budget, but they are also something to stay on top of while you’re traveling to ensure you don’t go over budget.
 Is this a task you’d want to do on your first solo trip?

-Budget plays a huge factor in choosing your first solo trip destination.
-Normally, the two biggest purchases for travel are your transportation getting to and from the destination and the destination accommodations.
+Knowing your travel budget is a huge factor in choosing your first solo trip destination.
+Normally, the two biggest purchases for travel are your transportation to and from the destination and the destination accommodations.

 If you’re on a budget, sticking to less expensive destinations with less expensive activities is obviously a key point for you.